infinum/dotnet-handbook/Api/Using Framework Specific APIs.md

 ---

-This small addition to the .csproj ensures your library is properly configured to use ASP.NET Core APIs in a self-contained and portable way, regardless of where it’s used.
+This small addition to the .csproj ensures your library is properly configured to use ASP.NET Core APIs in a self-contained and portable way, regardless of where it's used.